sourcegraph/handbook/content/talent/interview_process.md

 Please leverage the below definitions when rating candidates:

-- **Strong Yes**.
-You are confident that this person would make our team better and you would be excited to have the chance to work with them.
+- **Strong Yes.** You are confident that this person would make our team better and you would be excited to have the chance to work with them.
-- **Yes**.
-You observed only positive signs that this person would be a good fit for our team, but you don't feel strongly about hiring them.
+- **Yes.** You observed only positive signs that this person would be a good fit for our team, but you don't feel strongly about hiring them.
-- **No**.
-You are neutral or have doubts about whether this person would make our team better.
+- **No.** You are neutral or have doubts about whether this person would make our team better.
-- **Strong No**.
-You are very confident that we should not hire this person because they would not be successful on our team.
+- **Strong No.** You are very confident that we should not hire this person because they would not be successful on our team.

 All "Yes" feedback with no "Strong Yes" feedback is usually not sufficient.
 We want to hire people who we are excited to work with.